-Tires are top at the list of performance parts for any car, believe it or not.
-All of your suspension upgrades and engine upgrades will be held back if you can't get power down to the ground.
+Tires are top of the list of performance parts for any car, believe it or not.
+All of your suspension upgrades and engine upgrades will be held back if you can't get the power down to the ground.

 All-season tires are good in either hot or cold weather, at the sacrifice of some of their performance.
 When the temperature gets below freezing and there's snow and ice, winter tires will give you the best handling and stopping ability.

 The Subaru BRZ / Scion FR-S / Toyota 86 comes with 215-45R17 tires on 17" wheels.
 We've compiled a list of the best summer, all-season, and winter tires below.

 Summer tires offer the best performance.
 When the temperature is over 45 degrees Fahrenheit (or 7.2C), their compound is designed to give the most grip possible.
 They're great in warm or hot weather, and best on dry pavement.

 If you love spirited or track driving, summer tires are best for you.
 They'll let your BRZ / FR-S / Toyota 86 get as much power to the ground as possible, help you slow down faster, and have more grip in corners.

 The Michelin Pilot Sport 4s are the number one performance summer tire for any car.
 Michelin has long been one of the very best brands when it comes to tires.
 The predecessor of the Pilot Sport 4s, the Michelin Pilot Super Sport were once the best summer tire, but they've one upped themselves again.

 The Pilot Sport 4s is great in both warm dry conditions, as well as wet conditions.
 They have been engineered with technology used for racing in 24 Hours of Le Mans.
 These tires are for the driver who wants to use everything their sports car has to give.